openvinotoolkit/training_extensions/otx/cli/README.md

-# OTE CLI
+# OTX CLI

-**O**penVINO **T**raining **E**xtensions **C**ommand **L**ine **I**nterface (OTE CLI), is the `ote` tool that contains set of commands needed to operate with deep learning models.
-Also there is an example how to work with deep learning models direclty from Python using OTE SDK Task interfaces.
+**O**penVINO **T**raining **E**xtensions **C**ommand **L**ine **I**nterface (OTX CLI), is the `otx` tool that contains set of commands needed to operate with deep learning models.
+Also there is an example how to work with deep learning models direclty from Python using OTX Task interfaces.

-## OTE CLI contents
+## OTX CLI contents

-### OTE Commands
+### OTX Commands

-- `ote find` - search for model templates.
+- `otx find` - search for model templates.
-- `ote train` - run training of a particular model template.
+- `otx train` - run training of a particular model template.
-- `ote optimize` - run optimization of trained model.
+- `otx optimize` - run optimization of trained model.
-- `ote eval` - run evaluation of trained model on a particular dataset.
+- `otx eval` - run evaluation of trained model on a particular dataset.
-- `ote export` - export trained model to the OpenVINO format in order to efficiently run it on Intel hardware.
+- `otx export` - export trained model to the OpenVINO format in order to efficiently run it on Intel hardware.
-- `ote demo` - run model inference on images, videos, webcam in order to see how it works on user's data.
+- `otx demo` - run model inference on images, videos, webcam in order to see how it works on user's data.
-- `ote deploy` - create openvino.zip with self-contained python package, demo application and exported model.
+- `otx deploy` - create openvino.zip with self-contained python package, demo application and exported model.

 ### Jupyter notebooks